ConservationInternational/trends.earth/README.md

 * Using a packaged version (zipfile)

-* Cloning the github repository and installing the latest code.
+* Cloning the github repository and installing from that code

 It is easier to install the plugin from a zipfile than from github, but your version of the plugin might be slightly out of date if you use a packaged